- More than 3.7 million residents are enrolled in Medicare in New York.

 Because of the year-round availability, community rating, and lack of medical underwriting, premiums for Medigap enrollees in New York are generally higher than they are in most other states when enrollees are 65.
 But this Medigap premium chart from Alaska is a good example of how high Medigap premiums can be for older enrollees in states that allow Medigap insurers to increase premiums over time, as an enrollee ages (referred to as attained-age rating, as opposed to New York’s community rating).
 Although the rates are higher for newly eligible enrollees, older enrollees pay the same amount as younger enrollees.

 New York also has fewer Medigap insurers than most high-population states with fewer Medigap regulations.
-For example, Arizona, which defaults to the federal rules for Medigap plans, has 69 insurers offering policies in 2020.
+For example, Arizona, which defaults to the federal rules for Medigap plans, had 69 insurers offering policies as of 2020.

 Although the Affordable Care Act eliminated pre-existing condition exclusions in most of the private health insurance market, those regulations don’t apply to Medigap plans, and New York allows Medigap insurers to conform to federal Medigap regulations for pre-existing conditions.
 Medigap insurers can impose a pre-existing condition waiting period of up to six months, if an applicant didn’t have at least six months of continuous coverage prior to enrolling.
 But beyond that, consumers are protected in New York.
 In most other states, people enrolling after their initial six-month open enrollment window can be denied coverage or charged higher premiums due to pre-existing conditions, and that’s not the case in New York.